Temple man arrested after attempting to elude officers

-A Temple man was arrested earlier this week after police say he attempted to elude an officer.
+A Temple man was arrested last week after police say he attempted to elude an officer.

 David Randall Swanger, 51, was arrested on Sept.
 1 and charged with fleeing or attempting to elude a police officer, possession of methamphetamine, failure to obey stop sign, and drugs not in original container.